 *Health Sciences students who have been suspended by the University must seek re-enrollment through the College of Pharmacy & Health Sciences.
 These students must adhere to the re-enrollment application procedure as described below for all students suspended by the University.

 The University Dean of Student’s office will notify a student in writing of their suspension following a violation of a University-wide policy.
-With the exception of suspension due to Honor Code violations, the Associate Dean for Curriculum and Assessment in the College of Pharmacy and Health Sciences will notify a student of his/her suspension in writing following a violation of any College policy.
-In accordance with University policy, a suspended student has the right to appeal his/her suspension.
+With the exception of suspension due to Honor Code violations, the Associate Dean for Curriculum and Assessment in the College of Pharmacy and Health Sciences will notify a student of their suspension in writing following a violation of any College policy.
+In accordance with University policy, a suspended student has the right to appeal their suspension.
 The student has seven (7) calendar days to appeal the suspension.
 If the appeal is granted, the student may continue with coursework at Drake University and progress in the program.
-If the student does not appeal or if his/her appeal is denied, the student must apply for re-enrollment into the College before being allowed to resume taking coursework.
-If a suspended student plans to re-enroll in the College at any time, he/she must contact the Associate Dean for Curriculum and Assessment of the College prior to the beginning of the next academic semester following the suspension to develop an action plan and time frame for completion of the plan.
-It is the student’s responsibility to make contact with the Associate Dean and this step must occur regardless of the source of the suspension (University versus College).
+If the student does not appeal or if their appeal is denied, the student must apply for re-enrollment into the College before being allowed to resume taking coursework.
+If a suspended student plans to re-enroll in the College at any time, they must contact the Associate Dean for Curriculum and Assessment of the College prior to the beginning of the next academic semester following the suspension to develop an action plan and time frame for completion of the plan.
+It is the student’s responsibility to make contact with the Associate Dean, and this step must occur regardless of the source of the suspension (University versus College).
 The action plan will be developed with the intent of preparing the student to be successful if allowed to return to the program.
-The clarity of the action plan will be approved by the admissions committee prior to final approval.
-The admissions committee will only serve to clarify points of ambiguity; it will not alter or amend the nature of the criteria.
-The student will sign the approved document to indicate acceptance of the terms of the plan and copies will be supplied to the student, the student’s file and the Dean’s Office.
+The clarity of the action plan will be approved by the College Admissions Committee prior to final approval.
+The College Admissions Committee will only serve to clarify points of ambiguity; it will not alter or amend the nature of the criteria.
+The student will sign the approved document to indicate acceptance of the terms of the plan and copies will be supplied to the student, the student’s file and the Office of Student Affairs and Enrollment Management.
 Once approved, no extensions, changes and/or waivers to the plan will be allowed.

 The action plan may include certain remediation/tasks relevant to the reason for suspension.
 Tasks may include, but are not limited to, the following:

 Health Science students who have been suspended for a non-specified period of time may apply to the College for re-enrollment after one academic year.
 Health Sciences students who have been suspended for a specified period of time may petition the College for re-enrollment only at the conclusion of the suspension time period.
-The College Academic and Student Affairs Office will review the suspended student’s application for re-enrollment and the student will be held to the same academic and professional standards as all other students in the program.
+The Office of Student Affairs and Enrollment Management will review the suspended student’s application for re-enrollment, and the student will be held to the same academic and professional standards as all other students in the program.
 These standards include the student’s academic performance, communications skills, emotional maturity, leadership ability, involvement in the community, and professional attitude/behavior.

 Application for Re-enrollment Procedure following Suspension